Frequently Asked Questions

 Q: Has PftP done initial research on the time diversity and long duration storage topics?

 A: Yes.
 Our team has done extensive research on the topics of time diversity, interregional transmission and grid-level, long duration storage.
-This “thought capital” has been baked into the design of the CDS.
+This “thought capital” has been baked into the design of the CDS and POC.
 See the Publications page for details.

-Q: How can the CDS capture time diversity in renewables output across large distances?
+Q: How do the studies capture time diversity in renewables output across large distances?

-A: PftP’s subcontractor, Hitachi ABB Power Grids whose facilities and capabilities the proposed CDS would use, has extensive time-domain data sets of renewable energy potential across the entire U.S. This data from NREL and other sources captures the time diversity between wind speeds and solar insolation across distances.
-ABB’s GridView modeling capability can capture the economic and operational outcomes of this diversity as part of the CDS.
+A: PftP’s subcontractor, Hitachi Power Grids whose facilities and capabilities the CDS use and the POC will use, has extensive time-domain data sets of renewable energy potential across the entire U.S. This data from NLR and other sources captures the time diversity between wind speeds and solar insolation across distances.
+Hitachi’s GridView modeling capability captures the economic and operational outcomes of this diversity as part of the studies.

 Q: Can interregional transmission act like long duration energy storage?

 With interregional transmission, a utility that is over-generating with its own renewables compared to its load can export the over-generation to other areas.
-Later, it can receive contractually-guaranteed renewable energy (not fossil energy) back.
+Later, it can receive contractually guaranteed renewable energy (not fossil energy) back.
 Did actual physical storage happen?
 Not necessarily.
-The renewable energy coming back could be time-diversified renewable energy form another region.
+The renewable energy coming back could be time-diversified renewable energy from another region.

 We call this capability of interregional transmission “virtual storage”.
 And it is not limited in duration to the size of a battery or a water reservoir.